bolderflight/sbus/README.md

 Note that lost frame is indicated when a frame is lost between the transmitter and receiver.
 Failsafe activation typically requires that many frames are lost in a row and indicates that the receiver has moved into failsafe mode.
 Packets are sent approximately every 10 ms or 20 ms, depending on the system configuration.

+A variation on SBUS called "Fast SBUS" has started to be used.
+This uses a baudrate of 200000 and a quicker update rate.

 **Note on CH17 and CH18:** Channel 17 and channel 18 are digital on/off channels.
 These are not universally available on all SBUS receivers and servos.

 FrSky receivers will output a range of 172 - 1811 with channels set to a range of -100% to +100%.
 Using extended limits of -150% to +150% outputs a range of 0 to 2047, which is the maximum range acheivable with 11 bits of data.